 The practice offers you direct online access to book, view or cancel a GP, blood test or nurse diabetes review appointment.
 You do not need to attend the practice in order to start using the basic service.
-For details of how to sign up for online access to book appointments, see the Online Services Starter page.
+For details of how to sign up for online access to book one appointment, see the Online Services Starter page.

 You will need to register at the practice for full access including the online repeat prescription ordering system.
 Among many extra features available with the new system you will have real-time access to your repeat prescriptions so you can see how many issues you have left before you may need to see your GP for a routine appointment.
 A full access account also lets you see your medical summary (Repeat medications, allergies and any other information you have agreed with your GP may be included).
 You can also request access to your full medical history to be available to you online.
 Please contact the surgery if you would like this facility added your your online account.